Looking Closely at the Growth Curve for EQRx Inc. (EQRX)

-EQRx Inc. (NASDAQ:EQRX) went up by 15.82% from its latest closing price compared to the recent 1-year high of $10.49.
-The company’s stock price has collected 9.79% of gains in the last five trading sessions.
+EQRx Inc. (NASDAQ:EQRX) went down by -14.64% from its latest closing price compared to the recent 1-year high of $10.48.
+The company’s stock price has collected 5.05% of gains in the last five trading sessions.

 Is It Worth Investing in EQRx Inc. (NASDAQ :EQRX) Right Now?